PowerMeMobile/gen_http_api/README.md

 Gen HTTP API
 ===========

-gen_http_api is a erlang behaviour (cowboy based) that able to help quckly write simple REST (CRUD) handlers.
+gen_http_api is an Erlang behaviour (cowboy based) that allows to quckly write simple REST (CRUD) handlers.

 Using
 -----

-Add dependency in your rebar.config:
+Add dependency into your rebar.config:

 ``` erlang
 {deps, [